selkhayri/Bombay_-Mumbai-_Temps/README.md

     - State
     - City

-As such, they was removed because it does not add any more information for the prediction algorithm.
+As such, they were removed because they did not add any more information for the prediction algorithm.

 * The Year column changed too infrequently to provide much useful information.
 It was also dropped.
 * This left the Month, Day, and Temp columns.